Loan repayment insurance terms

 Loss of employment

-- unforeseeable termination of employment relationship at the initiative of the employer for reasons beyond the control of the insured person or due to the insured person's state of health;
+- unforeseeable termination of the employment relationship at the initiative of the employer for reasons beyond the control of the insured person or due to the insured person’s state of health;

 - loss of employment due to state of health if there was doubt regarding the occurrence of the disease which caused it before entry into the insurance contract and a doctor’s appointment or outpatient examinations to diagnose the disease were agreed upon or if the insured person disregarded the treatment plan prescribed by the doctor;